Installation

 Values for dynamic ads placeholders can be transferred here.

-Asynchronous (programmatic)
+Asynchronous (JSON)

 placeholdervalues: {